GoogleCloudPlatform/cloud-ops-sandbox/website/content/en/docs/_index.md

 Cloud Operations Sandbox is an open-source tool that helps practitioners to learn Service Reliability Engineering practices from Google and apply them on their cloud services using [Cloud Operations](https://cloud.google.com/products/operations) (formerly Stackdriver).
-It is based on [Hipster Shop](https://github.com/GoogleCloudPlatform/microservices-demo), a cloud-native microservices application.
+It is based on [Online Boutique](https://github.com/GoogleCloudPlatform/microservices-demo), a cloud-native microservices application.

 Sandbox offers: